deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 ---
 title: "xGen-MM-Vid (BLIP-3-Video): You Only Need 32 Tokens to Represent a Video Even in VLMs"
-summary: "xGen-MM-Vid (BLIP-3-Video) efficiently represents videos using only 32 tokens, achieving state-of-the-art video question answering accuracy with a smaller model size."
+summary: "BLIP-3-Video efficiently represents videos using only 32 tokens, achieving state-of-the-art accuracy in video question answering and captioning tasks with a smaller model size."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-21", "🤗 24-10-23"]
 showSummary: true